The Right Way to exercise after Pregnancy - SAY NO to Mommy BootcampDec 25, 2019

 I always recommend that women make an appointment to see a pelvic floor physiotherapist at the six-week mark, even if they feel fine.
 It is important to get your insides checked out so you can catch any concerns early and prevent them from becoming problems down the road.

-A great program is the Bellies Inc core exercise program – it is designed for use in pregnancy and postpartum and remember, once you have had a baby you are always postpartum so this exercise program is suitable for every woman who has had a baby, and even those who haven’t!
+A great program is the Core Confidence Exercise Program – it is designed for use in pregnancy and postpartum and remember, once you have had a baby you are always postpartum so this exercise program is suitable for every woman who has had a baby, and even those who haven’t!

 Use a squatty potty for elimination, put your laptop on the counter instead of on your lap all day—just move and change it up and do different things instead of driving to work, sitting at your desk all day and then going to bootcamp for an hour to try and get fit.
 It is not how we were designed to live or to move.

-Once the core is restored you can gradually add on more intense activity and return to your favourite bootcamp, but if you notice any leaking, any belly pooching, any back pain, or any feeling that something is just not quite right, then you must stop and back it up again with inner core alignment and restorative exercise.
+Once the core is restored you can gradually add on more intense activity.
+My Buff Muff Challenge is a great way to retrain the core.
+From there you can gradually add more load and impact and return to your favourite bootcamp, but if you notice any leaking, any belly pooching, any back pain, or any feeling that something is just not quite right, then you must stop and back it up again with inner core alignment and restorative exercise.

 If CrossFit, Insanity, P90X, or another bootcamp are your thing and you just can’t give them up, I strongly urge you to see a pelvic floor physiotherapist and a post-natal fitness specialist to determine if your core is automated and able to withstand the forces of this style of exercise.